 - University of Tokyo International Research Center for Neurointelligence

-*Once you have identified the PIs whom you want to work with or research topics they are interested in, contact Professor Takao Hensch (his assistant, Ms. Giselle Grenier, firstname.lastname@example.org; for all science students) or Professor John Doyle (email@example.com; for students in physical science only) to express your interest in the program.
-If you are unable to find a PI/project that interests you from this list, they may be able to suggest a PI/project outside of this list.
+*Once applicants have identified the PIs whom they want to work with or research topics they are interested in, contact Professor Takao Hensch (firstname.lastname@example.org and copy his assistant, Ms. Giselle Grenier, email@example.com; for all science students) or Professor John Doyle (firstname.lastname@example.org; for students in physical science only) to express your interest in the Program.
+If applicants are unable to find a PI/project that interests them from this list, Professors Hensch and Doyle may be able to suggest a PI/project outside of this list.

-Self-arranged Internships: Due to limited positions available, however, we invite students to arrange an internship through other universities and institutes in Japan on their own and apply to the Program for funding support only.
+Self-arranged Track: Due to limited positions available, however, we invite students to arrange an internship through other universities and institutes in Japan on their own and apply to the Program for funding support only.
 Self-arranged internships must meet the minimum 8-week requirement.
 It is highly recommended that students who are looking to self-arrange their internships start the search process as early as October/November.
 While students can seek advice from various entities at Harvard, students who have successfully self-arranged in their internship in the past have taken the initiative and contacted the PIs at various Japanese research universities themselves.